malcolmlett/robovac/data/contents.md

 - Blanks out ground-truth output maps for sample type 2 only.

 - -DLO outputs accurately blanked out when they should be ignored from loss calculations.

+- BUG: was generated with pixel_size=44.71 instead of 47.41.